 Investments in the Greater China region are subject to special risks, such as less developed or less efficient trading markets, restrictions on monetary repatriation and possible seizure, nationalization or expropriation of assets.
+Taiwan's history of political contention with China has resulted in ongoing tensions between the two countries and, at times, threats of military conflict.
 Investments in Taiwan could be adversely affected by its political and economic relationship with China.
-In addition, the willingness of the government of the PRC to support the Chinese and Hong Kong economies and markets is uncertain, and changes in government policy could significantly affect the markets in both Hong Kong and China.
+In addition, the willingness of the government of the PRC to support the Mainland China and Hong Kong economies and markets is uncertain, and changes in government policy could significantly affect the markets in both Hong Kong and China.
 For example, a government may restrict investment in companies or industries considered important to national interests, or intervene in the financial markets, such as by imposing trading restrictions, or banning or curtailing short selling.
 The PRC also maintains strict currency controls and imposes repatriation restrictions in order to achieve economic, trade and political objectives and regularly intervenes in the currency market.
 The imposition of currency controls and repatriation restrictions may negatively impact the performance and liquidity of a fund as capital may become trapped in the PRC.
 Chinese yuan currency exchange rates can be very volatile and can change quickly and unpredictably.
-A small number of companies and industries may represent a relatively large portion of the Greater China market.
-Consequently, the fund may experience greater price volatility and significantly lower liquidity than a portfolio invested solely in equity securities of U.S. issuers.
+A small number of companies and industries may generally represent a relatively large portion of the Greater China market.
+Consequently, a fund may experience greater price volatility and significantly lower liquidity than a portfolio invested solely in equity securities of U.S. issuers.
 These companies and industries also may be subject to greater sensitivity to adverse political, economic or regulatory developments generally affecting the market (see "Risk Factors - Foreign Securities").